kkrt-labs/kakarot-docs/docs/architecture/understanding-kakarot.md

 deployed on an underlying StarknetOS chain.
 This means that Kakarot is running as a set of Cairo smart contracts on a CairoVM-powered chain.
 This CairoVM chain is "invisible" to the user.
 Users only interact with Kakarot through the RPC layer in an Ethereum-compatible way.
-The only exposed interface in Kakarot zkEVM is the Ethereum JSON-RPC specification.
+The only exposed interface in Kakarot ZK-EVM is the Ethereum JSON-RPC specification.
 In the future, we could leverage this to allow developers to write their own Cairo-precompiled contracts, as [Arbitrum Stylus](https://arbitrum.io/stylus) introduced Rust, C, and C++ together with the EVM.